 Atheism, of course, alleges that the problem of human suffering represents one of the more formidable arguments against the existence of a powerful and loving God.
-It is not my intention to respond to that baseless argument here; I have addressed it elsewhere in detail (see Three Great Facts about God).
+It is not my intention to respond to that baseless argument here.
+I have addressed it elsewhere in detail.
+See Three Great Facts about God.

 But in this article, we will limit our discussion to the benefits that suffering can provide—if we are wise enough to learn the lessons.

-Suffering: A Reminder of Our Infirmity
+Suffering Is a Reminder of Our Infirmity

 Some, however, have no greater ambition than to be their own God.
 They are “autotheists”—self-gods.
 They imagine that they are accountable to no one higher than themselves.
-To borrow the words of the infidel poet, William Ernest Henley, they are the masters of their fate, and the captains of their souls!
+To borrow the words of the infidel poet, William Ernest Henley, they are the masters of their fate and the captains of their souls!

-But when we suffer, we are forced to focus upon our own weakness.
+But when we suffer, we are forced to focus on our own weaknesses.
 There is no remedy within us (see Job 6:13).
-It is hard to be haughty when you are hurting.
+It is hard to be prideful when you are hurting.

 When we are in a state of anguish that offers little respite, the natural inclination is to turn toward a higher source for help.
 Only a deliberate and forced stubbornness can quench that urge.

-Joe, a personal friend of mine, was taught the gospel of Christ and happily embraced it, being united with the Lord in baptism (Romans 6:3ff).
+Joe, a personal friend of mine, was taught the gospel of Christ and happily embraced it.
+He was united with the Lord in baptism (Rom.
+6:3ff).
 For a while, this likable gentleman in his mid-forties struggled to remain faithful against the powerful, negative influences of a family that had zero interest in spiritual matters.

 Then, Joe suffered a severe heart attack.
 He hastened back to the Savior and maintained a contented fidelity until, some months later, his spirit slipped quietly away into eternity.

-“In my distress I called upon Jehovah, and cried unto my God” (Psalm 18:6).
+“In my distress I called upon Jehovah, and cried unto my God” (Psa.
+18:6).

-Suffering: Insight into Sin
+Suffering Can Provide Insight into Sin

 The Bible clearly teaches that this planet has been heir to suffering as a consequence of man’s sin.
 This principle is set forth clearly by Paul in his letter to the Roman saints.
-He affirmed that “through one man [Adam] sin entered into the world, and death through sin, so that death passed to all men, because all sinned” (Romans 5:12).
+He affirmed that “through one man [Adam] sin entered into the world, and death through sin, so that death passed to all men, because all sinned” (Rom.
+5:12).

 And so death—with all its attendant evils—entered the human environment as a result of man’s rebellion against his Creator.

 While we cannot escape the physical consequences of sin’s high price, we can refresh our souls in divine forgiveness.
 When that is done, life becomes immeasurably easier.

-When one passes through the experience of intense suffering, and perhaps comes to the threshold of death, the entire world can take on new meaning.
+When one passes through the experience of intense suffering and perhaps comes to the very threshold of death, the entire world can take on new meaning.
 The singing of the birds is more vivid than it ever has been.
 A fresh spring day makes the soul ecstatic.
 Family and friends take on a new preciousness.

-Christopher Reeve, who starred as Superman in the movies, was paralyzed in an accident, and discovered that in real life he was not as invincible as the character he portrayed.
+Christopher Reeve, who starred as Superman in the movies, was paralyzed in an accident and discovered that in real life he was not as invincible as the character he portrayed.
 In interviews following his personal tragedy, Mr. Reeve commented that since being paralyzed, he had discovered a new zest for life.

-Indeed, suffering can provide a sharper vision of life’s priorities.
+Indeed, suffering can provide a sharper vision of our priorities.
 As the poet John Dryden expressed it:

 He that hath an ear, let him hear what suffering whispers to the soul.

-Suffering: The Seed of Compassion
+Suffering Sows the Seed of Compassion

 There is an old adage that says, “Do not judge a man until you’ve walked a mile in his shoes.”

 That may be a bit of an overstatement, but it contains a grain of truth.
 In the second chapter of Hebrews, the writer effectively argued that Jesus Christ, as our High Priest, is qualified to “succor” (ASV) or “aid” (NASV) those who are tempted.

-How is that so?
-Hear him: “For in that He Himself has suffered, being tempted, He is able to aid those who are tempted” (Hebrews 2:18, NKJV).
+“For in that He Himself has suffered, being tempted, He is able to aid those who are tempted” (Heb.
+2:18, NKJV).

 The song lyric, “Are you weary?
 Are you heavyhearted?
 Tell it to Jesus; tell it to Jesus,” is wonderfully meaningful in light of this passage.

-pathos) is that in the former instance one “feels with” (i.e., has feelings of tenderness for) those who suffer, whereas in “empathy” one almost is able to “get inside” the friend who suffers—because the one doing the comforting has been there!
+pathos) is that in the former instance one “feels with” (i.e., has feelings of tenderness for) those who suffer, whereas in empathy one almost is able to get inside the friend who suffers—because the one doing the comforting has been there!

 Suffering sharpens our awareness that this earth is not a permanent home.

 It is not the will of God that men live upon this evil-plagued planet forever.
-We never will be “at home” until we are with the Lord (2 Corinthians 5:8), and suffering helps make us “homesick.”
+We never will be “at home” until we are with the Lord (2 Cor.
+5:8), and suffering helps make us “homesick.”

 “God washes the eyes by tears until they can behold the invisible land where tears shall come no more.”

-Suffering: Teach Us How to Pray
+Suffering Teaches Us How to Pray

 Suffering enhances our ability to pray.
 Praying is an instinctive human response to severe hardship.

 On a certain occasion during his ministry, Jesus was praying.
 After he had finished, one of the disciples requested of him:

-“And being in agony he prayed more earnestly; and his sweat became as it were great drops of blood falling down upon the ground” (Luke 22:44).
+“And being in agony he prayed more earnestly; and his sweat became as it were great drops of blood falling down upon the ground” (Lk.
+22:44).

 A song suggests: “Pray when you’re happy; pray when in sorrow.”
 One should pray frequently, and in all moods.

-Suffering: Grooming the Soul for Eternity
+Suffering Grooms the Soul for Eternity

 Suffering tempers the soul and helps prepare it for eternity.
 Peter wrote:

-[N]ow for a little while, if necessary, ye have been distressed by various trials, that the proof of your faith, being more precious than gold which is perishable, even though tested by fire, may be found to result in praise and glory and honor at the revelation of Jesus Christ (1 Peter 1:6-7).
+[N]ow for a little while, if necessary, ye have been distressed by various trials, that the proof of your faith, being more precious than gold which is perishable, even though tested by fire, may be found to result in praise and glory and honor at the revelation of Jesus Christ (1 Pet.
+1:6-7).

-Noble character does not happen by accident; rather, it is built!
+Noble character does not happen by accident.
+Rather, it is built!
 Out of the fires of suffering, the human spirit may emerge as precious as gold and as strong as steel.

-Suffering: Engenders Nobility
+Suffering Engenders Nobility

-Suffering nurtures the noblest virtues of which mankind is capable.
-Reflect for a moment upon the quality of courage.
-Civilizations universally perceive courage to be one of the prime traits of humanity, and, by way of contrast, cowardice is considered to be utterly reprehensible.
+Think for a moment about the quality of courage.
+Civilizations universally perceive courage to be one of the prime traits of humanity.
+By way of contrast, cowardice is considered to be utterly reprehensible.

-If, however, the human family were immune to hardship, danger, suffering, etc., there could be no facing it, hence, no courage.
+If, however, the human family were immune to hardship, danger, and suffering, there could be no facing it, hence, no courage.